Lap Cat Services

 In the simplest terms, editing is a fancy word for revision.
 And revision is a very important, but often-overlooked, part of the writing process.
 Very rarely do it we get it right in our first draft!

-With the exception of structural editing, which looks at the overall organization and content of a manuscript during the drafting process, most editing happens after the author has finished working on their draft.
+With the exception of structural editing, which looks at the overall organization and content of a manuscript early in the drafting process, most editing happens after the author has finished working on the manuscript themself.

 While you don’t have to become an expert in the terminology, understanding the different stages of editing can help you plan appropriately for revision time.
 It can also help you better explain to your editor what you want them to do and, in turn, understand what they are committing to.